mynodebtc/mynode_docs/docs/advanced/find-device-ip.md

-# Finding Device's IP Address
+# Find your Device's IP Address

 In some scenarios, it can be useful to know your device's IP address.
 Here are several ways to find it.